markdoc/docs/pages/docs/syntax.md

 ## Comments

+{% callout type="warning" %}
+Note: comment support currently requires passing `allowComments: true` to `Markdoc.Tokenizer`.
+This will be on by default in a future version of Markdoc.
+{% /callout%}

 Markdoc supports [Markdown comment syntax](https://spec.commonmark.org/0.30/#example-624) adding comments to your documents without having the content show up in the renderable output.

 {% markdoc-example %}